evidence-dev/evidence/sites/docs/pages/core-concepts/query-functions/index.md

 ---
-title: Dot Functions
+title: Query Functions
 sidebar_position: 11
-description: Dot functions allow you to operate on query results with SQL-like syntax.
+description: Query functions allow you to operate on query results with SQL-like syntax.
 ---

 ```sql orders